Swiish21/CLI-Password-manager/README.md

 1. Choose a strong master password
 2. Keep your master password secure - it cannot be recovered if lost
-3. Regularly backup your `database.json` file
+3. Regularly backup your password database
-4. Don't share your master password with anyone
-5. Consider using generated passwords for maximum security
+4. Use generated passwords for maximum security

-## Limitations

-- No built-in backup functionality
-- Master password cannot be changed without recreating the database
-- No password strength checker for user-provided passwords
+5. Review password strength feedback

-## Future Improvements

-Potential features that could be added:
-- Password strength checking
-- List all stored sites
-- Delete passwords
-- Update existing passwords
-- Export/Import functionality
-- Master password change option
-- Password categories/tags

-## Contributing

-Feel free to fork this project and submit pull requests for any improvements.

-## License

-This project is open source and available under the MIT License.
+6. Create regular backups using the built-in backup feature

 ## Security Notice